tiagoirineu/personal_blog/content/post/2021-12-28-mini-project-1-rat-sightings/index.markdown

 categories: []
 tags: []
 subtitle: ''
-summary: 'In this project I analyze the data regarding rat sightins in New York.
-The data range is from 2015 to 2017'
+summary: 'Analysis of rat sightins in New York from 2010 to 2017.'
 authors: []
 lastmod: '2021-12-28T21:05:01-03:00'
 featured: no